fnetai/shell-flow/fnet/how-to.md

 ## Overview

-The `@fnet/shell-flow` library provides developers with a streamlined way to execute shell commands in sequence, parallel, or as background processes.
-It offers robust error handling, output capture, and environment management capabilities.
+The `@fnet/shell-flow` library provides developers with a powerful, expression-based shell command orchestration system.
+Execute shell commands in sequence, parallel, or as background processes with built-in support for JSON operations, HTTP requests, file management, data transformations, and more.
+All builtin operations write to a dedicated runtime context (`$`) for clean, collision-free data management.

 ## Installation